 - Lavender Graduation commemorates the accomplishments of Lesbian, Gay, Bisexual, Transgender, Queer, and Ally students.
 The annual event recognizes their achievements, contributions, and unique experiences at FAU.

-- FUTUROS Success Graduation commemorates the accomplishments of Hispanic/Latinx students who have actively participated in the FUTUROS Success Program, Bodega Central Series, Comadre Circle, and Lunch and Learns aimed at fostering academic success.
+- FUTUROS Success Graduation commemorates the accomplishments of Hispanic/Latina/o/x students who have actively participated in the FUTUROS Success Program, Bodega Central Series, Comadre & Compadre Circles, and Lunch and Learns aimed at fostering academic success.

 - International Friends Program commemorates the attainments of international students who have engaged in events and activities focused on the American university experience.